 I would be happy to continue to answer the questions but I can also move on to the next question if Deputies wish.

 They want to move on to Question No. 9.

 Written Answers are published on the Oireachtas website.

 9. Deputy Brendan Howlin asked the Taoiseach if he will report on his telephone call with the Australian Prime Minister, Mr. Scott Morrison.
 [24993/19]View answer

-I spoke with the Prime Minister of Austria, Mr. Scott Morrison, on 10 June by telephone to congratulate him on his recent re-election as Prime Minister.
+I spoke with the Prime Minister of Australia, Mr. Scott Morrison, on 10 June by telephone to congratulate him on his recent re-election as Prime Minister.
 We discussed bilateral relations and the deepening ties between our two countries, particularly our people-to-people connections and our trading relationship.